Baltimore Bike Share

-Baltimore Bike Share (also referred to as Bmore Bikeshare) was a bicycle sharing system that served the city of Baltimore, Maryland.
+Baltimore Bike Share (also referred to as Bmore Bikeshare) was a bicycle-sharing system that served the city of Baltimore, Maryland.
 The system had more than 50 stations, all owned by the Baltimore City government, and operated in a public–private partnership with Bewegen Technologies and Corps Logistics.
 Launched in 2016, Baltimore Bike Share had the largest electrical-assisted cycling (Pedelec) fleet in North America.

 On August 15, 2018, the Baltimore Bike Share system was cancelled at a cost of $3.2 million and shut down immediately due to on-going problems with the system.
-Replacing the Baltimore Bike Share are dockless scooters and bicycles from startup companies Bird and LimeBike.
+Replacing the Baltimore Bike Share are dockless scooters and bicycles from startup companies Bird and Lime.

 Pricing

 Baltimore Bike Share offered four pricing options: Founding Member ($100.00/year), Monthly Pass ($15.00/month), Go Pass ($2.00/trip), and Single-Trip.
 The first 45 minutes of each ride are included for Go Trip and Single-Trip Passholders.
 Rides that are longer than 45 minutes are subject to extended use charges ($2 per 30 minutes).